wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-List.md

 - [Guice #Project#](https://github.com/google/guice): Guice (pronounced 'juice') is a lightweight dependency injection framework for Java 6 and above, brought to you by Google.

-- [Lombok #Project#](https://projectlombok.org/): Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your java.

-- [caffeine #Project#](https://github.com/ben-manes/caffeine): A high performance caching library for Java 8
+* [caffeine #Project#](https://github.com/ben-manes/caffeine): A high performance caching library for Java 8

-- [jOOR #Project#](https://github.com/jOOQ/jOOR): Fluent Reflection in Java jOOR is a very simple fluent API that gives access to your Java Class structures in a more intuitive way.
+* [jOOR #Project#](https://github.com/jOOQ/jOOR): Fluent Reflection in Java jOOR is a very simple fluent API that gives access to your Java Class structures in a more intuitive way.

+## Data Structures

+## Auth

 # Storage | 数据存储